 3. What you hear won’t necessarily help.
 A classic 1987 study proved the detrimental effects of the media on individuals’ financial decisions.
 Psychologist Paul Andreassen created a simulated stock market environment and examined people’s trading behavior under two different conditions.
 One group was provided with daily price quotes for a group of stocks.
 The other group was provided with the same price quotes, but was also provided with news headlines about those companies.
 Result?
 The test subjects who received the news headlines traded more and made less.

-Adam M. Grossman’s previous blogs include Five Ways to Diversify, Headlines and Head Games, and Five Steps to a Better 401(k).
+Adam M. Grossman’s previous blogs include Diversify Five Ways, Head Games, and A Better Plan.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.